Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-All these parameters are optional.
+* All these parameters are optional.
 The movement coefficient matrices are initialised to suitable value for the kinematics type you selected in the M667 or M669 command, but you can modify them using these parameters.
 If you send M669 with no parameters, the existing matrix will be reported.

-Note: when CoreXZ kinematics is selected, the default matrix assumes there is a 3:1 reduction on the Z axis, as in the original CoreXZ design described at on the [RepRap forums here](https://reprap.org/forum/read.php?2,377858){target=_blank}.
+* When CoreXZ kinematics is selected, the default matrix assumes there is a 3:1 reduction on the Z axis, as in the original CoreXZ design described at on the [RepRap forums here](https://reprap.org/forum/read.php?2,377858){target=_blank}.
 If your CoreXZ printer has a different reduction or no reduction then you will need to use the Z parameter to change the Z line of the matrix.
 For example, if there is no Z reduction then use Z1:0:-1.

-In RRF 3, segmentation is not used unless the S and/or T parameter is given.
+* In RRF 3, segmentation is not used unless the S and/or T parameter is given.
 Segmenting moves is useful when faster pause response is wanted.
+* For more information on configuring a machine with specific kinematics, see [Machine configuration](/User_manual/Machine_configuration)

 ##### Examples